aldolat/posts-in-sidebar/readme.txt

 * Fixed displaying post ID to admins only.

-= 4.16.1 =

-* Added a new option in the Debug section for displaying the post ID just before the post title.
-* Changed the comment for an option.
-* Fixed i18n for a string.

 The full changelog is documented in the changelog file released along with the plugin package and is hosted on [GitHub](https://github.com/aldolat/posts-in-sidebar/blob/master/CHANGELOG.md).

 == Upgrade Notice ==